Sunloid/CICD-Node-docker-k8s/README.md

 sudo apt-get update -y
 sudo apt-get install jenkins -y
 ```

+In the jenkins go to manage jenkins and then tools.
+In the tools configure JDK and git with the names of OracleJDK8 and GIT specify their directory from the same instance

+In the manage Jenkins page go the credentials and add the credentials for Docker, GitHub and Kubernetes.
+For Kubernetes use secret file and use the apiconfig from the kubernetes cluster.
+Do this step after the Kubernetes setup is done.

 ## Kubernetes
 In the instance terminal use these commands and install and setup the Kubernetes cluster.